lyz-code/blue-book/docs/orgmode.md

 As a consequence of shifting the base date, this entry is no longer visible in the agenda when checking past dates, but all future instances will be visible.

 With the `+1m` cookie, the date shift is always exactly one month.
 So if you have not paid the rent for three months, marking this entry DONE still keeps it as an overdue deadline.
 Depending on the task, this may not be the best way to handle it.
 For example, if you forgot to call your father for 3 weeks, it does not make sense to call him 3 times in a single day to make up for it.
-Finally, there are tasks, like changing batteries, which should always repeat a certain time after the last time you did it.
-For these tasks, Org mode has special repeaters `++` and `.+`.
+For these tasks you can use the `++` operator, for example `++1m`.
+Finally, there are tasks, like changing batteries, which should always repeat a certain time after the last time you did it you can use the `.+` operator.
 For example:

 ```org
 ** TODO Call Father